 From his perspective in the law space, Courtney agrees.
 "A common mistake is for people to choose a case to talk about that is really out of date or happens to have a big brand name involved, but where it turns out the candidate’s involvement was actually quite minimal", he says.

 Both Courtney and Joe agree that it’s far better to discuss a more minor or less on-trend topic if it gives you the chance to really shine.
 So spending some time beforehand thinking hard about which examples to showcase can make a real difference here.

 Forgetting the connection between CV and interview

 Quite understandably, your interviewer is likely to see your CV as a prompt for the conversation they will have with you when you meet.
 So if you’ve put things on there that are more aspiration than hard fact, that could get found out at the interview.

-"Don’t put anything on your CV that you’re not prepared to talk about or that doesn’t show off your skills in the best light" says Christian.
+"Don’t put anything on your CV that you’re not prepared to talk about or that doesn’t show off your skills in the best light" says Courtney.

 Don’t have anything on your resume you’re not comfortable talking about.
 Your CV is not a working concept – it’s a factual record.
 Use it to highlight what you’ve done and achieved, not to set out things you’re hoping to work towards.

 A common mistake at interview is that people go in with a pre-prepared script and just parrot their answers without really listening to the questions.You can’t rely on one-size-fits-all answers to get you through.